How the money you raise helps

 Participants should have at least six months’ validity on their passports from the date of return to the UK.
-British passport holders will require a visa to enter Laos which should roughly be US$35.
-We will send you more information on this nearer the time.
+Everyone travelling from the UK will require visas for Laos.
+These are granted on arrival, and we will send further details nearer the time.

 Can I extend my stay?

-Anyone wanting to stay on after the trek can arrange to do so through Action Challenge at an additional cost and subject to availability.
+Anyone wanting to stay on after the challenge can arrange to do so through Action Challenge at a cost and subject to availability.

 Marie Curie is committed to responsible tourism.
 This challenge is organised by our tour operator, Action Challenge, which will provide guidelines on responsible tourism.
 They offer a carbon offset scheme for anyone who wishes to offset their flights.